amckennafoster/nbidata/README.md

-# nbidata
+# README
-Documents related to the Nantucket Biodiversity Initiative data repository
+Documents related to the Nantucket Biodiversity Initiative data repository.

+The docs folder contains all the content for the website.